Analytic combinatorics of connected graphs: Connected graphs with large excess

 \subsection{Patchworks}

-We first need a technique to remove the loops and multiple edges from multigraph families.
-Our tool to do so is the inclusion-exclusion technique, in conjunction with the notion of \emph{patchwork}.
-The role of patchworks is to capture the complex structures that loops and double edges can produce when they are ``glued'' together.
-Recall that~$\LD(G)$ denotes the set of loops and double edges of a multigraph~$G$, and~$\ld(G)$ is the cardinality of this set.
+The role of patchworks is to capture the complex structures that loops and double edges produce when they are ``glued'' together.
+Recall that $\LD(G)$ denotes the set of loops and double edges of a multigraph $G$, and $\ld(G)$ is the cardinality of this set.